Are you looking for information about family law, the family court or the Family Law Act?

 Generally speaking, parties who have had children or who have lived together as a married couple or in a de facto relationship have rights and obligations that have an impact on their financial, estate and succession planning.

 Family law can be divided into rights and obligations relating to financial matters or children.
 For financial matters, rights and obligations may relate to a property settlement, spousal maintenance, child support or child maintenance.
-For children matters, rights and obligations extend to paternity, surrogacy, financial support and the care, welfare and development of the children.
+For children matters, rights and obligations extend to custody, access, residence, parental responsibility, paternity, surrogacy, financial support and the care, welfare and development of the children.

-The main Acts governing family law in Australia are as follows:
+Acts governing family law in Australia and in Western Australia include as follows:

 - Marriage Act 1961 (Cth)